-9 Mr. Roache commented the other thing to remember is that the NRPC goes through the cycle of

-- 10 updating all of the documents every two years.
-Anything sitting out in the Ten-Year Plan will be - 11 discussed again in two years.
-A lot of effort is put into projects that are important and should be kept on - 12 the radar, but really what matters is the document that looks at the four-year window. - 13
+Mr. Roache commented the other thing to remember is that the NRPC goes through the cycle of updating all of the documents every two years.
+Anything sitting out in the Ten-Year Plan will be discussed again in two years.
+A lot of effort is put into projects that are important and should be kept on the radar, but really what matters is the document that looks at the four-year window.

-14 At the regional level, they look at all of the projects in the Long-Range Plan and rate them against

-- 15 criteria such as safety, maintenance, mobility, etc. Through weighting a ranking or scoring is developed. - 16 When the process was undertaken the last time, the widening of the Turnpike ended up as the #6 ranked - 17 project in the region.
+At the regional level, they look at all of the projects in the Long-Range Plan and rate them against criteria such as safety, maintenance, mobility, etc. Through weighting a ranking or scoring is developed.
+When the process was undertaken the last time, the widening of the Turnpike ended up as the #6 ranked project in the region.
 That was put up to the NHDOT for consideration in the Ten-Year Plan.
-At one - 18 point it was on an unfunded priority list by the House and then the Senate put it back into the Ten-Year - 19 Plan as a funded project. - 20
+At one point it was on an unfunded priority list by the House and then the Senate put it back into the Ten-Year Plan as a funded project.

 Since we have an unsigned Ten-Year Plan, why did this project jump into the TIP?
 The TIP can trump the Ten-Year Plan.
 It is the more important document of the two.
 The NHDOT came to the NRPC and said we would like to start working on the widening of the Turnpike and proposed the amendment to the TIP.
 They can do it, any of the communities can come forward with a project they would like to see programmed and request that it be put into this document.
-When the NHDOT comes forward the NRPC and the Transportation Technical Advisory Committee (TTAC) review the proposal with the NHDOT

-- and the transportation reclinical Advisory Committee (TrAC) review the proposal with the NHDOT and Federal Highway and make a recommendation to the full NRPC Commissioners, the full MPO and - act on that recommendation.
+When the NHDOT comes forward the NRPC and the Transportation Technical Advisory Committee (TTAC) review the proposal with the NHDOT and Federal Highway and make a recommendation to the full NRPC Commissioners, the full MPO and act on that recommendation.
 That is the way this project came in.
-It is in the draft Ten-Year Plan that is - not signed, but it was sort of advanced by the NHDOT into the TIP. - 30
+It is in the draft Ten-Year Plan that is not signed, but it was sort of advanced by the NHDOT into the TIP.